 Gloriously ensconced in rainforest, serene Drake Bay is found on the the northern tip of Osa Peninsula.
 It's a verdant wonderland that gets its name from the iconic British explorer Sir Francis Drake, who is believed to have used the bay as a port during his final trips to the Americas.

 A protected bay that dazzles all those who encounter its wild beauty upfront, it's a wonderful spot to drop anchor at.
-Take a tender towards the shore and simple meander along its desolate, palm-fringed beaches, head further in to explore hidden jungle caves and waterfalls and marvel at its unique biodiversity.
+Take a tender towards the shore and simply meander along its desolate, palm-fringed beaches, head further in to explore hidden jungle caves and waterfalls and marvel at its unique biodiversity.
 Drake Bay is equally perfect for kayaking through myriad mangroves as it is for going on subaquatic adventures, wakeboarding, horse riding, kitesurfing and zipping through the waters on your jet ski.

 And last but not least, whilst visiting this idyllic spot, you must venture to Corcovado National Park — the country's largest — which is home to some of the world's most endangered species, with no shortage of things to see and do.